OHIO-ECT/ECT-Lab-Introduction/tasks/Task-Terminal-Shell-and-File-Management.md

 15. Enter the command ``nano file.txt`` to launch a simple command line based text editor for a new file.
 In a browser on the user PC open <https://hipsum.co> complete the form for 1 paragraph and copy the output to the clipboard.
 Return to the nano editor in the Ubuntu-GUI on the gHost.
 Right click on the window to select the paste option to put the text into the file.
 <br>

-16. Nano uses the control (Ctrl) key to access the menu which is visable at the bottom of the terminal.
+16. Nano uses the control (Ctrl) key to access the menu which is visible at the bottom of the terminal.
 Hit ``<ctrl>-j`` to change the justification and see the whole paragraph.
-Students are STRONGLY encouraged to use this ability to copy and paste text and commands accross all parts of the lab system to complete lab work.
+Students are STRONGLY encouraged to use this ability to copy and paste text and commands across all parts of the lab system to complete lab work.
 <br>

 17. Issue the command ``<ctrl>-x`` to nano to exit the program.
 When prompted enter ``y`` to save the file buffer, and hit enter to accept the file.txt filename.